 Flashguns, speedlights, external flashes, and strobes are generally one and the same thing.
 They are powerful, can freeze action, and can be used on your camera’s hot shoe or mounted on a separate stand.
 They can be used alone or in groups, with or without lighting modifiers, and can be used to create some really amazing lighting effects.

-In this article, you’ll find flash models to suit all kinds of flash photography, and all ranges of budgets, so let’s get to finding you a new flashgun!
+In this article, you’ll find flash models to suit all kinds of flash photography, and all ranges of budgets, so let’s find you a new flashgun!

 The Best Flashgun for Canon